Tread Softly Stranger: Blind Alley

 The movie was based on a 1953 play by Jack Popplewell called Blind Alley.
 It was Popplewell's first play; when he wrote it he was better known as a songwriter and the success of the play launched him as a playwright.
 The original production starred John Gregson and was directed by Hulbert Gregg.
 The Daily Telegraph called it "an original and accomplished thriller."

 The play received numerous productions over the following years.
 George Minter, who wrote and produced the film, called the original play a "money maker".
 Jackie Collins appeared in a 1958 production in Manchester.

 The play was adapted for Australian radio in 1961.

 Production

 In May 1957 it was announced the play would be turned into a film called Tread Softly Stranger by Renown Studios.

 George Minter said he worked on the script for two years.
-Producer Denis O'Dell said "I don’t claim to be a creative writer or a wizard at writing marvellous dialogue, but I do claim to know what makes a script tic.
-And that is important, because you have nothing if your screenplay 1s badly constructed."
+Producer Denis O'Dell said "I don’t claim to be a creative writer or a wizard at writing marvellous dialogue, but I do claim to know what makes a script tick.
+And that is important, because you have nothing if your screenplay is badly constructed."

 The film was shot at Walton Studios in Walton-on-Thames and on location in Parkgate, Rotherham.
-Gordon Parry said "This is the kind of off-beat, subject that a director is looking for."
+Gordon Parry said "This is the kind of off-beat, realistic subject that a director is always looking for."

 The eponymous theme tune was sung by Jim Dale.